Skip to main content

 system_prompt = params.systemPrompt or "You are a helpful assistant."

-# Here you would integrate with your preferred LLM service
+# Integrate with your LLM service here

 client = Client(